dlagos777/dlagos777/README.md

 - 🌱 I’m currently learning **everything about Frontend and Backend technologies**

-- 💬 Ask me about **, node, npm, rest api, jwt and other full stack technologies**
+- 💬 Ask me about ** Node, NPM, Api Rest, JWT and other Full Stack technologies**

 - 📫 How to reach me **dlagos777@gmail.com**